openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

   > * Avoid other distractions like mail, and chat

-  > * A contract can be updated based on needs...
+  > * A agreement can be updated based on needs...

   > * Agree on the above adding a sticky w/name & location
 mediaGallery: